Perhaps the most prolific dietary heart health mantra that has been preached and practiced for the past 30 years is to reduce your intake of salt.

 In contrast, studies such as the Intersalt Study, which measured salt intake in 52 centers internationally, found no relationship between salt consumption and high blood pressure.
 (8) In fact, the population that ate the most salt (14 grams per day) had lower average blood pressure than the population that ate the least salt (7 grams per day).
 (8)

 It was also mentioned in the JAMA article that these findings may be associated with an individual salt sensitivity.
-(7) This means that, if in doubt about salt, it may be wise to purchase a blood pressure cuff and test your own blood pressure with and without salt in the diet.
+(7) This means that, if in doubt, it may be wise to purchase a blood pressure cuff and test your own blood pressure with and without salt in the diet.
 (7)

 Salt from the Himalayan Mountains has been mined for its health-supporting properties for thousands of years, and is still mined to this day.
 According to Ayurveda, salt has two major properties that make it a particularly important food for the winter: